arieh/Shvua/README.md

 This library provides a [Promises/A+](http://promises-aplus.github.io/promises-spec/) compatible Promise object, as well as providing a method for wrapping your object's methods with promise-like API.

+The library also has the basic syntax of the ECMA6 futures spec, providing a `done` and `fail` methods.

 The library is both CommonJS and AMD compatible.

 ## Installation